Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Discussion

 \subsection{Limitations}

 Despite following a thematic analysis~\cite{clarke2017thematic} and empirical standards~\cite{baltes2022sampling} with shared representative quotes from our participants, along with the corresponding initial codes, and the candidate, refined, and final themes, some nuances may have been missed.

+\minor{Additionally, our participants sample reflects predominantly small-to-medium-sized team contexts (4--12 members, see Section~\ref{targetpopul}), as systematic data on company size and organizational maturity was not available for all participants.
+Large-enterprise environments where fairness governance may involve dedicated responsible AI teams, formal ethics review boards, or regulatory compliance obligations are not represented in our sample and may exhibit different practices.}

 Fully understanding fairness considerations in AI systems remains challenging due to their complexity and varied organizational practices.
 Although interview questions were carefully designed to properly address each of our research questions RQ1--RQ4 (see Section~\ref{rqs}), our study does not include a formal validation method to assess the extent to which our interview questions cover the addressed research questions.